-Just two hours away by Shinkansen (bullet train) from Tokyo lies Niigata-ken (Prefecture).
+Just 70 minutes away by Shinkansen (bullet train) from Tokyo lies Niigata-ken (Prefecture).
 Niigata is a serene region on the northwest coast of Japan’s main island, Honshu.
-This coastal prefecture is characterized by its unique coasts and snowy mountain tops and is a popular destination for outdoor enthusiasts thanks to its varyinggeography and seasonal activities.
+This coastal prefecture is characterized by its unique coasts and snowy mountain tops and is a popular destination for outdoor enthusiasts thanks to its varying geography and seasonal activities.
 Niigata is a gateway to some of Japan’s most breathtaking views, such as the gigantic waves from the Sea of Japan crashing against the rugged coastal cliffs or the peaceful picturesque Echigo Mountains.
 It’s also a large producer of seafood, sake, and rice.

 Located in the center of Japan’s Honshu Island, Niigata is packed with natural, historical and cultural wonders.
 Blessed with rich natural resources and a favorable climate, it is best known as Japan’s premiere rice-cultivation area and home to the world-famous Koshihikari rice.
 With its vibrant and fascinating landscape, Niigata is the place to be if you’re looking to enjoy abundant nature and outdoor activities!

 Tokyo (Narita Airport)→ Niigata: approx. 1hr 5 min

 Nagoya (Chubu Centrair International Airport)→Niigata: approx.1 hr